Post fully revised and updated on September 15, 2019.

 - Night 8 at 14,200 feet/ ~4300

-In another post in this series – Itineraries for Preventing Altitude Sickness in Tibet – we offer itineraries that would allow the best chance of acclimatization.
-We know there are some out there, and hope to shine a light on the ones that would best allow you to feel well on your trip.
+In our post on Itineraries for Preventing Altitude Sickness in Tibet we offer itineraries that would allow the best chance of acclimatization.

-For the moment, let’s continue with some secondary methods for avoiding altitude sickness.
+For now, let’s look at some secondary methods for avoiding altitude sickness…

-If you are at moderate or high risk of getting altitude sickness (learn more about your risk here), you may want to discuss with your doctor the possibility of taking Diamox (the brand name for the drug acetazolamide) unless you have sulpha allergies.
+If like the majority of Tibet travelers, you are at moderate or high risk of getting altitude sickness (learn more about your risk here), you may want to discuss with your doctor the possibility of taking Diamox (the brand name for the drug acetazolamide) unless you have sulpha allergies.

 It is important to note that we are not medical experts and that it is important that you consult with your doctor before undertaking any course of action related to altitude sickness medication!!

-Here’s a quick recap of the factors that put you at moderate or high risk of getting altitude sickness.
-For the people in the moderate risk category, according to the US CDC, taking preventative acetazolamide “would be beneficial and should be considered.”
-For people in the high risk category, it is “strongly recommended.”
+Here’s a quick recap of the factors that put you at moderate or high risk of getting altitude sickness:

 - Anyone ascending to more than 11,400 feet/3500 meters in one day.
 (Flying to Lhasa from Chengdu, for example)